 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 Dr. Aneesh B. Singhal is Vice-Chair Quality-Safety for the Neurology Department.
 He is a Board Certified Neurologist, Vascular Neurologist and Neurosonologist, and Directs our Stroke/Neuro-ICU Observership Program.
 He is on the Board of Trustees of Spaulding Rehabilitation Hospital and the Partners Continuing Care Network.

-Dr. Singhal's key research interests are in stroke neuroprotection, stroke neuroimaging, and "uncommon causes of stroke' including reversible cerebral vasoconstriction syndrome (RCVS) and cerebral vasculitis.
+Dr. Singhal's key research interests are in acute stroke treatment, advanced stroke imaging, and stroke in young adults including reversible cerebral vasoconstriction syndrome (RCVS).

 A young stroke victim experiences a dramatic recovery from a life threatening basilar artery occlusion with the help of the Acute Stroke Team and Dr. Aneesh Singhal.
 Also featuring Dr. Lee Schwamm.